 As the newest department in the College of Engineering, the Department of Materials Science and Engineering continues to build on the college’s prestige and rich tradition of offering both undergraduate and graduate degrees.
 The department is committed to excellence, recruiting talented graduate students, providing an outstanding education and engaging in cutting-edge, collaborative research in the field.
 The department also values diversity, seeking to attract students from traditionally underrepresented groups and with broad backgrounds in science and engineering.
 Help create and sustain one of the premier MSE programs in the country.

-If you have specific questions about giving to the Department of Materials Science and Engineering, please contact Sarah Hodge, Director of Development at the College of Engineering, at firstname.lastname@example.org.
+If you have specific questions about giving to the Department of Materials Science and Engineering, please contact Mary McCormack, Assistant Director of Development at the College of Engineering, at firstname.lastname@example.org.